pnnl/datalife/README.md

 provides several helpful analyses and visualizations to help identify opportunities for improving task and data placement and resource assignment.

+**About (General)**:

+New materials have the potential for improving solar generation, creating new batteries, developing new health care treatments, and enabling new techniques in computing.
+The problem is that new materials with just the right properties are extremely hard to find.
+The key to accelerating this discovery is automation of the complex theory-experiment cycle that consists of guidance and explanation from theory and experimental measurement and validation of experimentalists.
+In other words, new computational techniques are needed for the workflows that coordination large computational models, hypothesis generation, instrument control, and experimental interpretation and feedback.

+Distributed scientific workflows pass information -- often large volumes -- along chains of different computational tasks [in the experiment-instrument-theory cycle], causing data flow bottlenecks in storage and networks.
+We have developed DataLife, a measurement and analysis toolset for these workflows.
+DataLife performs data flow lifecycle (DFL) analysis to guide decisions regarding coordinating task and data flows on distributed resources.
+DataLife provides tools for measuring, analyzing, visualizing, and estimating the severity of flow bottlenecks.
+DataLife's measurement introduces techniques that deliver high precision while also imposing minimal overhead.
+The bottleneck estimator provides several analyses and visualizations to identify and rank opportunities for improving task and data placement and resource assignment.

 **Contacts**: (_firstname_._lastname_@pnnl.gov)